marceloazambuja/Books-For-Everyone_Bootstrap/readme.txt

 A nice webpage using Bootstrap.
-I´ve been using as exemple a Book Shop that I named "Books for Everyone".
+I´ve been using as exemple a Book Store that I named "Books for Everyone".

 Credits:
 - The main credits are to https://bootstraptemple.com, from which I downloaded the template.